-Flowers: Each flower head has a number (20 to 40+) of pale yellow to orange disc florets that are perfect, with corollas that have five pointed tips and stamens with dark anthers.
+Flowers: Each flower head has a number (20 to 40+) of pale yellow to orange disc florets that are perfect, with corollas that have five pointed tips.
+Five stamens with dark anthers are tightly appressed around the single style.
 Ray florets, which are sterile, are usually missing or very obscure.
 When present they may number 1 to 5 and are about 1-1/2 inches long and yellow.
 Around the flowerhead are 6 to 9 yellow-green colored, thin-margined phyllaries whose pointed tips are slightly longer than the disc florets.
 These ascend and sometimes have spreading tips and resemble a calyx.
 Subtending the flower head are 2 to 6+ green leafy bracts (calyculi) that are lance shaped, without hair and much longer than the flower head.
 These tend to spread outward and curve downward from the flower head.

-Seed: Fertile flowers produce a 4-angled wedge shaped cypsela with concave top, black to brown colored, with 4 barbed awns, one at the end of each angle.
+Seed: Fertile flowers produce a 4-angled wedge shaped cypsela with concave top, black to brown colored, with 4 barbed awns, one at the end of each angle and on each end.
 If one side of the cypsela is flattened there will be 3 awns with the center awn usually shorter.
-These stick to fur and clothing are spread the plant around.
+These stick to fur and clothing and spread the plant around.
 Thoreau refers to the Bidens seeds as “shaped somewhat like a little flattish brown quiver, with from two to six downwardly barbed arrows projecting from it.”
 See his comments below.

 Habitat: Swamp Beggar-ticks grows in moist conditions in full or partial sun.
 It will be found in meadows, marsh edges, roadsides, stream borders, etc. It propagates from self-seeding.

-Names: The genus name, Bidens, refers to the 2 "teeth" or the bristles on the cypsela, of the original species.
+Names: The genus name, Bidens, refers to the 2 "teeth" or the bristles on the cypsela, of the original type species for the genus.
 It is from the Latin bis meaning 'two' and dens, meaning 'tooth, i.e. two-toothed.
 The species, connata, means 'joined' or 'fused together,' and usually refers to opposite leaves that meet at the stem.
-The author names for the plant classification are: - ‘Muhl’ is for Gotthilf Heinrich Ernst Muhlenberg (1753-1815) American Botanist who produced several catalogs of plants after retiring as a Lutheran pastor.
+That may be the meaning here, as the stalks meet at the same stem node, but do not encircle or touch each other; The author names for the plant classification are: - ‘Muhl’ is for Gotthilf Heinrich Ernst Muhlenberg (1753-1815) American Botanist who produced several catalogs of plants after retiring as a Lutheran pastor.
 His work on this species was updated and republished by ‘Willd.’ who is Carl Ludwig Willdenow (1765-1812), German botanist, a founder of the study of the geographic distribution of plants.
 He was director and curator of the Botanic Garden of Berlin.

 Comparisons: This is one of the more widespread of the beggar-ticks that do not have ray flowers and is closest in comparison to Devil's Beggartick, but that species has palmately lobed leaves and the cypsela has two barbed awns.
 Another close relative is Tufted Beggarticks, B. tripartita, where the achene is 3-angled.
 Some authorities believed that B. connata should be included under B. tripartita.